 Chaplain Vera Rhyne

 The Rev. Dr. Vera Rhyne has long served with GraceInside at James River Work Center where she established a Dress for Success program through which soon-to-be-released offenders receive a new suit upon their release to help with job interviews, etc. Effective March 1, 2016, Chaplain Rhyne became the chaplain at Fluvanna Correctional Center for Women and retired from that position in March of 2017.
 She has served as Interim Chaplain at Deep Meadow Correctional Center.
 As of November 1, 2017, Chaplain Rhyne was assigned to the Department of Correction’s medical wing at MCV.
-And, as of July 1, 2018, she returns as the chaplain to Deep Meadow!
+And, as of July 1, 2018, she returned as the chaplain to Deep Meadow – now called the State Farm Complex!
 Phew!
 She is one busy chaplain – it’s a good thing she shares, “Being a chaplain has been one of the greatest joys of my life.”

 Chaplain Vera Rhyne believes in serving.
 Retired from 20 years of military service, Chaplain Rhyne served four tours of duty in Kosovo, Kuwait and Iraq.
 Courageous and committed, her service has extended to those in prison since the 1970s.
 She began doing ministry in Raleigh, North Carolina with a maximum security men’s facility.
 Prisons in California and Alabama have also benefited from her care.